Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 Below is a schematic of the data share
 ![Diagram](assets/two_way_data_collaboration.png)

+From a business point of view, this architecture exists to satisfy several use cases.
+Examples include:
+- This SnowBank and Zamoboni example.
+In the Financial Services Industry, there are often external partners that require a secure and governed way to share data.
+In this exmaple, Zamoboni required access to SnowBanks data to risk score their data.
+A specific example of this could be a Lenders Mortgage Insurance company that has a Group Contract with a bank.
+They could execute a default risk model over the customer attributes that the bank has.
+- Superannuation and Life Insurance Companies.
+A more specific example above is claims processing for life insurance.
+Often times, the Superannuation companies have the necessary attributes required by the insurance companies for claims processing.
+- Whitelabel Insurance.
+Some insurance companies have offerings to white label insurance to other businesses.
+The architectural pattern of sharing customer attributes from the whitelabel partner for risk scoring is analagous to this use case.

 ### Dataset Details

 The dataset contains aggregated profile features for each customer at each statement date.
 Features are anonymized and normalized, and fall into the following general categories: